 Apply for a New Working Group

+The Federal Policy Committee regularly sets up new policy working groups.
+It is currently seeking applications from party members who wish to serve on three new policy working groups.
 This is a real opportunity to help shape the party’s policies.
 The working groups will take evidence and prepare policy proposals to submit to Spring Conference 2027.
 Working group members are expected to attend meetings (in person or remotely), input their ideas for policy, and play a role in drafting the policy paper.
 The position is voluntary.
-The deadline for applications is 15:00 on 27th February 2026.
+The deadline for applications is 15:00 on 8th June 2026.
 You can find out how working groups are selected here.

 • Working groups normally contain about 15-20 party members.
 In recent years we have been very glad to receive a large number of applications to be on policy working groups; typically between 100 and 200 for each group.
 In a context therefore where up to 90% of applicants may not end up on the working group, we are understandably looking for people with a strong level of understanding of the policy area concerned, including through lived experience, rather than simply more general support for it.